Guide students towards academic success using these SMART goal examples for elementary students.

 3. When answering comprehension questions during literacy centers or independent work, I’ll “prove” my answers by recording the text evidence (along with corresponding page numbers) in my reader response journal.

-4. For the next two months during Reader’s Workshop, when I come to an unfamiliar term while reading independently, I’ll start the habit of first using text and pictures clues to figure out the word’s meaning before seeking the help of a dictionary.
+4. For the next two months during Reader’s Workshop, when I come to an unfamiliar term while reading independently, I’ll start the habit of first using text and picture clues to figure out the word’s meaning before seeking the help of a dictionary.

 5. Before reading a text independently, I’ll make a prediction using the book cover and/or text features.
 I’ll record the prediction in my reader response journal.